chez8990/chez8990-github.io/_posts/2018-10-26-EM&MIxture.md

 $$

 where $\pi$ is the weighting of the first distribution, often called the ***responsbility*** of first distribution generating $x$, same interpretation is applied to $(1-\pi)$, $z_k$ an indicator of the components.

+Note that in the most commonly used cluster algorthm K-Means, the responsibility is binary, meaning that a data point either came from a particular component or it did not, this can affect how we interpret the datapoints that are "in between" geometrically.

 To loosen the notation as well as generalize the results we will obtain, let's assume we have $K$ components instead, so the density is then